iwatake2222/googletest_test/.github/ISSUE_TEMPLATE/issue-report.md

 - Delete this section and explanation text in each section after you write your description
 - Consider to use code blocks ( \` \` , \`\`\`  \`\`\` )

-## Describe the bug
+## Describe the issue
-A clear and concise description of what the bug is.
+A clear and concise description of what the issue is.

 ## Expected behavior
 A clear and concise description of what you expected to happen.